-Available Information
+Available information

-We are a Nevada corporation.
-We maintain our principal executive offices at 951 Yamato Road, Suite 220, Boca Raton, Florida 33431.
+We are a Nevada corporation, and we maintain our principal executive offices at 951 Yamato Road, Suite 220, Boca Raton, Florida 33431.
 Our telephone number is (561) 961-1900.
 We maintain a corporate website at www.therapeuticsmd.com as well as various product websites.
-The information contained on our websites or that can be accessed through our websites is not incorporated by reference into this Annual Report or in any other report or document we file with the SEC.
+The information contained on our websites or that can be accessed through our websites is not incorporated by reference into this 2021 10-K Report or in any other report or document we file with the SEC.